rolger/rolger.github.io/docs/clean_code/basic_rules.md

 Instructions:

 1. Read the terms on the board (cards) and arrange them into three categories.
+Bla Bla!
 2. Describe the categories in a sentence

 List of statements